Audi R10 TDI: Le Mans

 Audi sent three cars to the 75th 24 Hours of Le Mans.
 Two were run under the "Audi Sport North America" banner, and one under "Audi Sport Team Joest", with Joest Racing responsible for all three cars.

 Driver lineups largely remained the same, the No. 1 R10 driven by Frank Biela, Emanuele Pirro and Marco Werner, the No. 2 by Dindo Capello, Allan McNish and Tom Kristensen, and the No. 3 by Lucas Luhr, Alexandre Prémat and Mike Rockenfeller.
 Kristensen was replaced by Mattias Ekström for the test days following Kristensen's severe crash at the opening round of the 2007 DTM season in April.
 Ekström swapped seats with Rockenfeller as Rockenfeller's stature was similar to that of Capello and McNish's.
 Kristensen was left to recover and following a brief test later at Brands Hatch, he was cleared to race by doctors.
-Kristensen's recovery meant that Ekström was not be needed anymore, and he returned to Sweden.
+Kristensen's recovery meant that Ekström was not needed anymore, and he returned to Sweden.

 The No. 8 Peugeot 908 HDi FAP of Sébastien Bourdais, Pedro Lamy, and Stephane Sarrazin topped the timing tables during testing, posting a 3:26.707, over a second and a half faster than the second-placed No. 2 R10 of Biela, Pirro, and Werner.
 This pace carried over into the first qualifying session, with Peugeot and Audi battling fiercely for pole position as rain was forecast the following day.
-The first session was interrupted by rain and two red flags, with Sarrazin eventually taking provisional pole] away from McNish on his final flying lap, setting a 3:26.344, just over half a second ahead of McNish.
+The first session was interrupted by rain and two red flags, with Sarrazin eventually taking provisional pole away from McNish on his final flying lap, setting a 3:26.344, just over half a second ahead of McNish.
 The weather forecast proved to be accurate, with all of qualifying the next day taking place in wet conditions; Bourdais duly set the fastest time, a 4:01.928.
 Since Sarrazin's time set in dry qualifying had not been beaten, the No. 8 car was on pole for the race, with the No. 2 of Capello, McNish, and Kristen alongside them.
 The No. 1 and No. 2 R10 of Biela, Pirro, Werner, and Luhr, Prémat, and Rockenfeller lined up fourth and fifth, respectively.